TheMarlboroMan/java-maze/README.md

 # About

-Couldn't help to do a quick-terminal only port of js-maze to Java.
+Couldn't help to do a quick port of js-maze to Java.

 # Build